mwvgroup/pittgoogle-client/docs/source/one-time-setup/install.rst

 .. automodule:: pittgoogle

+Use of a conda environment is recommended (see below).
-The basic install command is (conda recommended; see below):
+The basic install command is:

 .. code-block:: bash

     pip install pittgoogle-client

-This is imported in python as:
+The package is imported in python as:

 .. code-block:: python